-Technology and health care stocks jump as US indexes rise
+Technology and health care stocks jump as US indexes climb

 ADVERTISEMENT

 BONDS: Bond prices fell.
-The yield on the 10-year Treasury note rose to 2.65 percent from 2.62 percent.
+The yield on the 10-year Treasury note rose to 2.66 percent from 2.62 percent.
+Earlier it reached its highest level in three and a half years.

-OIL: Benchmark U.S. crude rose 32 cents to $65.83 a barrel in New York.
-Brent crude, used to price international oils, dropped 13 cents to $70.29 per barrel in London.
+OIL: Benchmark U.S. crude 59 cents to $66.10 a barrel in New York.
+Brent crude, used to price international oils, added 18 cents to $70.60 per barrel in London.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jayt